 “I feel persuaded, by the many and wonderful manifestations of Divine Providence in my especial favour, that I am the chosen instrument of God in bringing to pass a great event—no less than the conversion of millions who are now existing in the darkness of Paganism.”

-Why would Joseph Smith say that the Spirit of God came down and wrought upon Christopher Columbus?
+Why would Joseph Smith go out on a limb like this?
 How did he know Columbus was spiritually motivated?